 Applying holy ash reminds humans of the mortal life and is believed to free us from the sins and keep us away from danger, and provide us with prosperity.
 The holy ash is prepared from cow dung or the remains of Havan Kund.
 This increases positive energy, prevents headache and allergies and also regulates the seven chakras of the human body.

-Kumkum is prepared from turmeric-lime and mercury metal.
+Kumkum is a red powder prepared from turmeric-lime and mercury metal.
 Mercury is excellent in controlling blood pressure, stress, and strain.
-Applying Kumkum between the eyebrows which is the major nerve point of a human body is said to prevent loss of energy, it also helps to improve concentration and enhance blood circulation in facial muscles.
+Applying Kumkum between the eyebrows, the major nerve point of a human body, is said to prevent loss of energy.
+It also helps to improve concentration and enhance blood circulation in facial muscles.

-Teertham is water stored in copper vessels which has Tulasi leaves in it.
-Tulasi is an antibiotic and helps to increase immunity level.
-Having Teertham cures a sore throat, fever, and common cold coughs and prevents heart disorder, and kidney stones.
+Teertham is holy water stored in copper vessels which has Tulasi leaves in it.
+Tulasi is an antibiotic and helps to improve the immunity levels.
+Having Teertham cures a sore throat, fever, and common cold coughs.
+It also prevents heart disorder, and kidney stones.

 Satari is a crown made up of copper or gold designed with the Lord’s feet on top of it.

 Pradakshina is a process of slowly walking around the Garbhagriha or Moolasthanam thrice.
-The Arathi takes place in the Garbhagriha and thus it consists lots of positive energy, when you walk around it, you absorb the positive energy.
+The Arathi takes place in the Garbhagriha and thus it consists of lots of positive energy.
+When you walk around it, you absorb the positive energy.

-Naivedhyam is a process of offering foods to god, thus the food receives spiritual enlightenment when God partakes it.
+Naivedhyam is a process of offering foods to God, thus the food receives spiritual enlightenment when God partakes in it.
 The remaining food is distributed as Prasadam, which enlightens and nourishes you.
 Coconut bits, fruits, jaggery, honey, and ghee are used in the neivedhyam.

 Hinduism is the only religion that has a sound scientific basis for its rituals yet anti-Hindu elements deride its followers without rhyme or reason.
 How can we know the scientific and traditional significance of our rituals unless we start reading and hearing about it?
-Hence this article.
+This is why we wrote this article.

 Trust is the essence of life.
 Observe all these rituals the next time you visit the temple, it will mesmerise you.
-Share your Tirthayatra experiences and let others partake in the blessings of our noble Gods and Goddesses.
+Share your Tirthayatra experiences either with us or your friends and family and let others partake in the blessings of our noble Gods and Goddesses.

 Thanks and regards.